 Isn’t life supposed to slow down after the Holidays?
 For our family, it seems that hasn’t been the case.
 Still recovering from weeks of holiday visitors, we were offered the chance to take a getaway up to Central Georgia.
-Our stay at Southern Water’s Retreat at Lake Sinclair was just what we needed to recharge.
+Our stay at Sandy Shores at Lake Sinclair, formerly known as Southern Water’s Retreat at Lake Sinclair, was just what we needed to recharge.

 Thank you to Michelle at Southern Water’s Retreat for hosting our family on this getaway.
 All opinions are my own, honest review.